translate/pootle/docs/features/hooks.rst

 precommit
 ---------

-This hook is called when a translation file for a project is :ref:`committed <version_control#committing>` to VCS (possibly as a result of an :ref:`update against templates <templates#updating_against_templates>` that added a new file, in which case it is called after the ``pretemplateupdate`` hook).
+This hook is called when a translation file for a project is committed to VCS (possibly as a result of an :ref:`update against templates
+<templates#updating_against_templates>` that added a new file, in which case it
+is called after the ``pretemplateupdate`` hook).
 It can be used to perform conversion to another format and other pre-commit checks and fixups.

 The first parameter is the path to the file that will be committed.
 The second parameter is the author what will be used for the commit, and the third argument